IncredibleProgress/Sweetheart/index.md

       Enjoy fast approaches that fits for newbies.
     </span><br/>
     <span style="font-size:1.1rem; margin-top:2rem;">
-      No experience is needed to use good things in the right way, security and performances are ensured.
+      No experience is needed, however security and performances are ensured.
     </span>
   </p>
 </div>